-42. Under inflation targeting, the standard approach is to set the monetary policy stance so that inflation reaches the target in the medium term.
-The time horizon is typically left purposefully vague to leave room for monetary policy to address other objectives, such as smoothing temporary disturbances in GDP growth and exchange rates.
-Inflation-targeting countries in the CCA region have employed annual inflation targets which have also shifted in time.
-While this practice may aim to demonstrate commitment to control inflation, it also potentially exposes the economies to greater output volatility, and risks loss of credibility if the target is missed.
-For inflation targeting central banks, managing the path of inflation too narrowly is, in general, not optimal.
+Under inflation targeting, the standard approach is to set the monetary policy stance so that inflation reaches the target in the medium term.
+The time horizon is typically left purposefully vague to allow room for monetary policy to address other objectives, such as smoothing temporary disturbances in GDP growth and exchange rates.
+Inflation-targeting countries in the CCA region also have employed annual inflation targets that have shifted over time.
+While this practice may demonstrate commitment to control inflation, it potentially exposes the economies to greater output volatility and risks loss of credibility if the target is missed.
+For inflation-targeting central banks, managing the path of inflation too narrowly is usually not optimal.